timothywarner/azureopenai/README.md

-# azureopenai
-Accelerating Innovation with Azure OpenAI
+# Accelerating Innovation with Azure OpenAI